jsahota11/databases-group-proj/timeline.md

 Before the 1st meeting:

-- every member will review the feedback from Stage 4 and consider how to improve our queries
+- <u>every member</u> will review the feedback from Stage 4 and consider how to improve our queries

 Meeting 1: